William-Fernandes252/astel/CONTRIBUTING.md

 ### Write Documentation

-Naja could always use more documentation, whether as part of the official Naja docs, in docstrings, or even on the web in blog posts, articles, and such.
+Astel could always use more documentation, whether as part of the official Astel docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at the [issues feedback page](https://github.com/William-Fernandes252/naja/issues).
+The best way to send feedback is to file an issue at the [issues feedback page](https://github.com/William-Fernandes252/astel/issues).

 If you are proposing a feature: